Questions & Answers About JDinteractive

 Is there any limit on the number of courses I can take simultaneously?

 Yes.
-The JDi program is designed to be a part-time program.
-It is not designed for students who are seeking to attend law school full-time.
+Our program is adaptable to your schedule, allowing you to complete your J.D. in three years or up to seven years, depending on your individual preferences and commitments.
+Students attend class year-round.
 Occasionally, students will seek to accelerate their studies and seek to take the equivalent of a full-time course load for one or more semesters.
-Students wishing to take more than the standard part-time course load may petition to take more credits in a particular semester.
+Students wishing to take more than the standard course load may petition to take more credits in a particular semester.
 Petitions are considered on a case-by-case basis.

 There is no guarantee that students will be able to accelerate their studies.
 Students who wish to accelerate their studies should be aware that this may have consequences for their graduation date and financial aid.